epacuit/mysite/data/esslli/2025/epistemic-arithmetic/day4.md

 ---
 lecture: 4
-title: "Epistemic Logic; Godel's Disjunction I"
+title: "More on the Knower Paradox; Doxastic and Epistemic Logic and Anti-Expert Paradoxes"
 file:  ep-arithmetic-lec4.pdf
 date:  July 31, 2025
 ---

-Topics to be discussed: More on the Knower Paradox; A primer on epistemic and doxastic logic, anti-expert paradoxes; more on predicate approaches to modality; Epistemic arithmetic; Towards a proof of Godel’s Disjunction in epistemic arithmetic.
+More on the Knower Paradox; A primer on epistemic and doxastic logic, anti-expert paradoxes; more on predicate approaches to modality